mattermost-community/mattermost-plugin-welcomebot/README.md

 This plugin also allows system admins and team admins to change the team message of an appropriate team through a slash command, rather than adjusting the config.json.

 We have provided three options that are formatted identically to the channel welcomes:
-- `/welcomebot get_team_welcome` - prints the current team's welcome message if either the dynamic message exists, or the config.json message exists.
+- `/welcomebot get_team_welcome` - prints the current team's welcome message if the dynamic message or the config.json message exists.
 - `/welcomebot set_team_welcome [welcome message]` - sets the current team's welcome message to the one defined in the slash command.
 - `/welcomebot delete_team_welcome` - deletes the current team's welcome message.
 This however does NOT delete any messages set inside of the config.json.